Dave Wannstedt

 David Raymond Wannstedt (born May 21, 1952) is an American former college and professional football coach.
 He has been the head coach of the Chicago Bears (1993–1998) and Miami Dolphins (2000–2004) of the National Football League (NFL).
 He was also the head coach of the University of Pittsburgh football team from 2005 to 2010.
 He also was a long-time assistant to Jimmy Johnson with the Dallas Cowboys, Miami Hurricanes, and Oklahoma State Cowboys as well as an associate of Johnson when both were assistants at the University of Pittsburgh.

 Early life

 Wannstedt was born in Baldwin, Pennsylvania and attended Baldwin High School.
 He earned an athletic scholarship to the University of Pittsburgh playing offensive tackle and blocking for future Heisman Trophy winner Tony Dorsett.
-After a successful career with the Panthers, he was chosen in the fifteenth round of the 1974 NFL draft by the Green Bay Packers, but spent his only NFL season on the injured reserve list with a neck injury.
+After a successful career with the Panthers, he was chosen in the fifteenth round of the 1974 NFL draft by the Green Bay Packers.
+He spent his only NFL season on the injured reserve list with a neck injury.